Wei Jiansen11 October 1991

 - 2017 IBSA Blind Football Asian Championships – Gold

 - 2015 IBSA Blind Football Asian Championships – Silver

 - 2014 Asian Para Games – Bronze

-In a country that is endeavouring to develop their football success, the Chinese football 5-a-side team has become one of the strongest teams in the world.
-Wei has been integral player of the team for almost four years.
+In a country that is keen to develop their football success, the Chinese football 5-a-side team has become one of the strongest teams in the world.
+Wei Jiansen has been an integral part of the team for four years.

 Following Rio 2016, Wei was selected as China’s new captain and led his nation to win the 2017 Asian Championships for the fifth time.

 In addition to his competency in defence, Wei is also an asset in attack, which he showed through his close dribbling and powerful shots towards goal at the continental event.
 He scored a total of five goals to claim the Top Goal Scorer award.